ni/semi-test-library-dotnet/docs/UserGuide/LocatingExamples.md

 Reference the GitHub location for the latest version of the examples or to browse the example code source online.
 When on a system with STS Software installed, reference the examples from their installed location.
-The version of the examples included in the STS Software installer will match their state at the time of the specific STL release used by the STS Software version.
+The version of the examples included in the STS Software install will match their state at the time of the specific STL release used by the STS Software version.
 Refer to the [STS Software Version Compatibility](https://ni.github.io/semi-test-library-dotnet/UserGuide/Overview.html#sts-software-version-compatibility) table for more details.

 > [!NOTE]